wepfen/writeups/HTB/2024/business/web3/NotADemocraticElection.md

 > Easy
 >In the post-apocalyptic wasteland, the remnants of human and machine factions vie for control over the last vestiges of civilization.
 The Automata Liberation Front (ALF) and the Cyborgs Independence Movement (CIM) are the two primary parties seeking to establish dominance.
 In this harsh and desolate world, democracy has taken a backseat, and power is conveyed by wealth.
 Will you be able to bring back some Democracy in this hopeless land?

-On doit faire en sorte qu'un certain parti politique gagne et que ses votes atteignent 1000 * 10^18 (notons que 10^18 wei = 1ether).
+We have to make a political "CIM" win by raising setting its votes above 1000 * 10^18 votes (we can notice that 10^18 wei = 1ether).

 # Recon